 Don’t do that to yourself.
 Write something fresh and new or, if you do adapt, adapt the hell out of your pre-written story and absolutely, completely, thoroughly give them what they asked for.
-Read those guidelines closely.
+Read those guidelines.
 Then send your story in by the deadline.
 Not the day after.

 Then do that again.

 With as many anthologies as sound exciting to you, keep writing, keep submitting.
 The more stories you have out there, the less important just one feels and if you get a rejection from one place, you have every chance of an acceptance from another.
 So keep writing and submitting.

 Then there’s the other way to make your first sale.

 Write for a Living